 Committees considers the risks within its areas of responsibility.
 For example, the Audit Committee focuses on risks inherent in the Company's accounting, financial reporting and internal controls; and the Compensation Committee considers the risks that may be implicated by the Company's incentive compensation program.
-The Compensation Committee's assessment of risk related to designated by the General Counsel, any legal matters that may have a material impact on the Company's financial statements.
+The Compensation Committee's assessment of risk related to

+Pursuant to its Charter, the Audit Committee assists the Board of Directors in oversight of the Company's compliance with legal and regulatory requirements.
+In fulfilling this role, the Audit Committee reviews with the Company's General Counsel or the attorney(s) designated by the General Counsel, any legal matters that may have a material impact on the Company's financial statements.
 The Audit Committee also meets at least annually with the Chief Financial Officer ("CFO") and other members of management, as the Audit Committee deems appropriate, to discuss in a general manner the policies and practices that govern the processes by which major risk exposures are identified, assessed, managed and controlled on an enterprise-wide basis.
 Additionally, on a general basis not less than annually, the Audit Committee reviews and approves the Company's decisions, if any, to enter into swaps, including security-based swaps, in reliance on the "end-user" exception from mandatory clearing and exchange trading requirements.